ostis-ai/ts-sc-client/README.md

 # ScConstruction
 With this class one can make constructions to create them later in sc-memory

-First, one should describe construction structure, specifying all nodes, links and edges with it's ScTypes.
+First, one should describe construction structure, specifying all nodes, links and connectors with it's ScTypes.
 If specified construction element should be used before the construction created it would be necessary to use optional alias parameters.

 ```ts